 Inheriting Assets in Blended Families: It’s Complicated

-• Community property: Any property real or personal, or debt acquired during the marriage.
+- Community property: Any property real or personal, or debt acquired during the marriage.

-• Separate property: Property acquired prior to marriage, after the date of separation, or during marriage by inheritance or gift.
+- Separate property: Property acquired prior to marriage, after the date of separation, or during marriage by inheritance or gift.

-• Commingled assets: It’s complicated.The Trouble with Commingling Funds in Blended Families
+- Commingled assets: It’s complicated—the Trouble with Commingling Funds in Blended Families.

 The commingling of assets is where things can get dicey.
 Really dicey.

 Let’s say Mark and Kim sell both Mark’s individually-owned piece of land and their jointly-owned house, and then use those commingled funds to buy a bigger house together.
-What if Mark never updated his trust from his previous marriage, which left all his inherited property to them?
+What if Mark had never updated his trust from his previous marriage, which had left all his inherited property to them?
 If Mark now dies, are his kids entitled to part of the new house since they were previously set to inherit his personal land?
 Does it mean Kim isn’t entitled to her part of the house when Mark dies?
-What if Mark also commingled his individually-owned investment account with Kim?
+What if Mark also commingled his individually owned investment account with Kim?

 They certainly never aired that episode of “The Brady Bunch,” did they?